f-ren/invoice-assist/README.md

 Title: Invoice-Assist

 Overview:
 Invoice-Assist is a simple way for small businesses to create invoices and track sales.
+By creating new invoices with all the needed data for their business.

 Users can log in to their dashboard and view all of the invoices they have created.
 Users can create new invoices specific to their business.